Prathm98/airbusaerothon/README.md

 ### For Portal

-[ReactJS](https://reactjs.org/) for portal pages developement.
+We have user [ReactJS](https://reactjs.org/) for portal pages developement.
 We have hosted static pages.

 ### For hosting

-For hosting of site we have user AWS S3 static hosting option which comes under free tier upto certion memory limit.
-Reference to static site hosting using aws s3 instructions are [here](https://docs.aws.amazon.com/AmazonS3/latest/userguide/WebsiteHosting.html).
+For hosting of site we have user AWS S3 static hosting option which comes under free tier upto certain memory limit.
+Instructions for static site hosting using aws s3 can be found [here](https://docs.aws.amazon.com/AmazonS3/latest/userguide/WebsiteHosting.html).

 ### For CI/CD